Background

 Custom fridge magnets to all participants

-The challenge also led to real behavior change:
+The challenge also led to real impact:

-I personally moved toward a vegetarian diet
+I personally moved toward a vegetarian diet, and others who participated also made small lifestyle changes:

 The project was recognized as the Winning Project of 2025, showing that a short behavioral intervention can lead to real diet changes and real impact.